planet-lia/lia-docs/content/lia-cli.md

 ### playground

 Runs the desired playground with the selected bot.
-Playground number 1 generates a 1v1 battle on a handmade map while playgrounds 2 and 3 play a game against our in-house bots made by Lia team.
+Playground number 1 generates a 1v1 battle on a handmade map while other playgrounds are still in development.

 ```shell
 Usage: